One of the first things I did was to create a

 “no no” but it worked.
 I organized the biographies into

 categories.
-When a student came into my library and needed a
+When a student came into the library and needed a

 biography of an explorer they went to the biography section and